 - In order to pick a minor, please determine the time you have available and where you are at in your journey in your major department.

-- Once students have selected Kinesiology as a minor, please contact Undergraduate Advising Manager, Dr. Jessica Chin, for more details.
+- Once students have selected Kinesiology as a minor, please contact Undergraduate Advising Manager, Mr. Daniel Murphy, for more details.

 - Students will need to complete all requirements listed on the Minor Form before filing for graduation.